ChristophGmeiner/sbmd/readme.md

 All confidential AWS data is stored in a local config file and loaded to the scripts via configparser.

+### NB01_ExploreDWH.ipynb
+Notebook for doing basic exploration on the DWH.

 ### zz01_startVM1.py, zz02_StopVM1.py, zz01b_bash.sh, zz02b_bash.sh
 This scripts start or stop the productive VM